 To develop exams that reflect the current practice of retirement planning, InFRE conducts a Practice Analysis (Job Analysis/Role Delineation) by reviewing the typical tasks performed by retirement counselors.
 The Practice Analysis is conducted at a minimum every five (5) to seven (7) years as determined by the BOS.
 A Practice Analysis may be conducted on a more frequent basis when major new legislation or trends have a significant impact on the retirement planning profession.
 InFRE's testing agency facilitates all CRC® Practice Analysis Committee meetings and related activities using psychometrically sound methodologies.
 The CRC® Practice Analysis Committee creates the CRC® Test Specifications (Exhibit B) based on the outcome of the Practice Analysis.
-CRC® Practice Analysis Committee and other related committee members are selected to represent a variety of practice settings, areas of expertise, geographic locations, and other demographic factors so that there is no undue influence by committee members representing a particular group of Candidates.
+CRC® Practice Analysis Committee and other related committee members are currently certified, actively practicing, and are selected to represent characteristics of the population to be certified including a variety of practice settings, areas of expertise, geographic locations, and other demographic factors so that there is no undue influence by committee members representing any particular group.
+Stakeholders represented as members on the CRC® Practice Analysis Committee may include but are not limited to independent financial advisors, captive financial advisors, public sector retirement plan counselors, retirement plan providers, retirement industry consultants.
 The CRC® Test Specifications contain the domains of knowledge and tasks which are the basis for the CRC® examination.